Hugo González (Spanish footballer)

-Hugo González Sotos (born 7 February 2003) is a Spanish professional footballer who plays as a right winger for RC Celta Fortuna.
+Hugo González Sotos (born 7 February 2003) is a Spanish professional footballer who plays as a right winger for RC Celta de Vigo.

 Career

 Born in Valencia, González joined Valencia CF's youth setup in 2010, from CF Cracks.
 He made his senior debut with the reserves on 12 January 2020, coming on as a second-half substitute in a 2–1 Segunda División B away loss to Lleida Esportiu.

 On 13 May 2021, after already being regularly used for the B-side, González renewed his contract with the Che until 2023.
 He scored his first senior goal ten days later, netting the B's opener in a 1–1 draw at CE L'Hospitalet.

 González made his first team – and La Liga – debut on 18 August 2023, replacing Hugo Duro late into a 1–0 home win over UD Las Palmas.
 On 25 August of the following year, he moved to Segunda División side FC Cartagena on loan for the season.

 On 3 February 2025, González' loan with the Efesé was cut short, and he joined Primera Federación side RC Celta Fortuna just hours later, also in a temporary deal.
 On 8 July, he signed a permanent three-year deal with the latter side.

+González was a key unit for Fortuna during the 2025–26 campaign, scoring a career-best 18 goals in 34 appearances (including a brace in the second leg of the promotion play-offs final against SD Ponferradina) to help the side to achieve a first-ever promotion to the second division.
+On 8 August 2026, he was definitely promoted to the first team in La Liga.